-There are many reasons you may want to quickly dry up your breast milk supply.
-Whatever the case, try to wean slowly and without stress for the mother or baby.
-The ideal time to wean is when mother and infant both want to.
-The process of drying up breast milk is called lactation suppression.
+There are many reasons why you may want to quickly dry up your breast milk supply.
+This process of drying up breast milk is called lactation suppression.

 Sometimes, you have to discontinue breastfeeding more quickly than you wish.
-Several factors will affect how long it takes for your milk to dry up, including how old your baby is and how much milk your body is making.
+Several factors will affect how long it takes for your milk to dry up, including your baby’s age and how much milk your body’s making.

-Weaning gradually over time is often recommended, but it may not always be a feasible option.
+Weaning gradually is often recommended, but it may not always be feasible.
 That said, abrupt weaning may be uncomfortable and lead to infection or other medical issues.
-Speak with your doctor about your options before trying these methods.
+Speak with your doctor about your options before trying any of these methods.

 Your milk can slow on its own if you don’t breastfeed or stimulate your breasts.
-It may take time depending on how long you’ve been breastfeeding.
+Depending on how long you’ve been breastfeeding, it may take time.

 - Wear a supportive bra that holds your breasts in place.

-- Use ice packs and over-the-counter pain medications to help with pain and inflammation.
+- Use ice packs and over-the-counter pain (OTC) medications to help with pain and inflammation.

-- Hand express milk to ease engorgement, but do this sparingly so you don’t continue to stimulate production.
+- Hand express milk to ease engorgement.
+Do this sparingly so you don’t continue to stimulate production.